Coding Interview Time Management: Two Bottlenecks

 How to cut pattern identification from 15 minutes to 30 seconds

 Minute 32 of a 45 minute interview.
-You've identified the pattern, written the core logic, and you're tracing through a test case when you spot a boundary error.
-You need to restructure a loop condition, re-verify, and you haven't touched the follow-up question.
+You've locked in the pattern, written the core logic, and you're tracing through a test case when you spot a boundary error.
+You need to restructure a loop condition, reverify, and you haven't touched the follow up question.
 Coding interview time management isn't about typing faster.
 Those 20 minutes you spent before writing your first line of code?
 That's where the clock actually dies.

 Why you run out of time (it's not coding speed)

-Most engineers blame nerves or typing speed when they run out of time.
+Blaming nerves or typing speed when you run out of time is natural.
 Neither is the actual bottleneck.
 Competitive programmers regularly solve harder problems in tighter windows, and they don't type faster than you do.
-They've trained their identification reflex and they validate logic before touching the keyboard.
+They've trained themselves to quickly spot which pattern fits, and they validate logic before touching the keyboard.

 Coding interview time management breaks down for one of two reasons.
 You spend too long figuring out which pattern to apply, or you start coding before your logic is fully formed.
 Both waste minutes in different ways, and both have the same root fix: pattern identification that's automatic, plus verifying your algorithm before you write a single line.
 Both problems happen before you write any code.